apache/griffin-site/quickstart.md

 <path>/env.json <path>/batch-accu-config.json
 ```

+## Report data quality metrics
 Then you can get the calculation log in console, after the job finishes, you can get the result metrics printed.
 The metrics will also be saved in hdfs: `hdfs:///griffin/persist/<job name>/<timestamp>/_METRICS`.

+## Refine Data Quality report
+Depends on your business, you might need to refine your data quality measure further till your are satisfied.

 ## More Details
 For more details about griffin measures, you can visit our documents in [github](https://github.com/apache/incubator-griffin/tree/master/griffin-doc).